git-chandler/julia-ACIO-model/README.md

 I am currently using Debian GNU/Linux 12 on Chrome OS Version 137.0.7151.137.
 The Julia version is 1.11.6.

+The "bmk" code file builds a model using benchmark data.
+The "ann" file builds a model using annual data.

 # Data
 ## BEA Benchmark and Annual Make and Use Tables
 -   [Download data here](https://apps.bea.gov/iTable/?reqid=151&step=1)